Coffee and pastry at a Minneapolis cafe

 Polished cafe culture, laptop-friendly spaces

-Dogwood's North Loop location is one of the best coffee shops in Minneapolis, period.
+Dogwood no longer has a dedicated North Loop cafe, but the Northeast flagship at 1209 Tyler St NE is a short bike ride away and remains one of the best coffee shops in Minneapolis, period.
 The espresso program is serious — single-origin beans roasted in-house, baristas who know what they are doing, and latte art that is functional, not performative.
 The space is bright, airy, and large enough to work from without feeling cramped.
-This is where the North Loop's creative-professional population posts up with laptops and flat whites.
+Worth the trip from the North Loop.

 Spyhouse Coffee